10 Instant Pot recipes sure to score a touchdown on Super Bowl Sunday

 5.)
 Chicken wings from Amy and Jacky

-You can't have a Super Bowl party without serving up some tasty chicken wings.
-This recipe is for BBQ wings, but you can easily sub out the BBQ sauce for a buffalo or teriyaki sauce.
+You can’t watch the Super Bowl without serving up some tasty chicken wings.
+This recipe is for BBQ wings, but you can easily sub out the BBQ sauce for a buffalo or teriyaki version.
 All you have to do is cook the wings in the Instant Pot, toss in sauce and finish them off by crisping them up in the oven.
-Just make sure you've got lots of ranch and blue cheese to go with these guys.
+Just make sure you’ve got lots of ranch and blue cheese to go with these guys.

 6.)
 Bourbon BBQ pulled pork sliders from Mama Harris' Kitchen

 This recipe has a lot of steps, but it will be oh so worth it in the end.
-The pork butt comes out super tender after cooking in the Instant Pot, so it's easy to shred up.
+The pork butt comes out super tender after cooking in the Instant Pot, so it’s easy to shred up.
 Once the pork is cooked, you pile it on the Hawaiian rolls and toast the sliders up in the oven.
-We think this will be the standout dish at your party.
+We think this will be the standout dish.

 7.)
 Buffalo chicken dip from Wondermom Wannabe